 Many antioxidants, vitamins, and nutrients found in fruits and vegetables help keep our skin fresh and vibrant, maintain a strong immune system, and provide us with the fuel we need to survive in a fit and functional manner.

 Even when you’re on the road and at fast food joints, there are tricks and tips to get the colors of the rainbow into your daily eating routine.
-Here are 7 simple ways to get them in even while you’re traveling and on vacation:
+Here are a few simple ways to get them in even while you’re traveling and on vacation:

 1. Bring Your Own Snacks